Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

   + For the Alveo U50, follow the [Setup Alveo Accelerator Card](https://github.com/Xilinx/Vitis-AI/tree/master/setup/alveo) instructions.

 For more details, refer to the latest version of the *Vitis AI User Guide* ([UG1414](https://www.xilinx.com/html_docs/vitis_ai/1_4/zmw1606771874842.html)).

-This tutorial assumes the user is familiar with Python3, TensorFlow and has some knowledge of machine learning principles.
+This tutorial assumes you are familiar with Python3, TensorFlow, and have some knowledge of machine learning principles.